wfaler/defdata/README.md

 ### Dealing with validation failure or success

-If you want to use the validate function, you can do the following:
+If you want to use the validate function, you can do the following to pass off the success or failure without having to resort to nasty if-statements and map lookups:

 ```clojure
   (fold (validate constraints-Foo foo) failure-fn success-fn)